-In This article of weight training exercises for men will assume that you are training at a commercial gym or the equivalent thereof.
-If you’re not training with a lot of equipment, you can still get a lot from the training exercises article.
+In this article of weight training exercises for men I'll assume that you are training at a commercial gym or the equivalent thereof, If you’re not training with a lot of equipment, you can still get a lot from the mens exercises article.

-Going to the gym can fall under other various names such as: weight lifting, bodybuilding, weight training, but… The one you need to concern yourself with the most is: the reason that you're going to the gym in the first place is,.. to increase Strength!
+Going to the gym can fall under other various names such as: weight lifting, bodybuilding, weight training, but… The one you need to concern yourself with the most and reason that you're going to the gym in the first place is: to increase Strength!

 Increasing strength, is to master heavier resistance with good form and use the best exercises to help you achieve this.
 So… Let's look a little closer at what we can do to help you, get in your best shape this year!